mean00/FreeRTOS-GDB/README.md

 Again, i'm not a python developper, the code is a hack but it does what i needed It might be helpful for others

+Not sure you can continue after playing with the Tasks.
+It is more for post mortem analysis